opeolluwa/backend-for-humans/src/module_1/index.md

 1. Concept of programming
 2. Programming languages
-3. Classification of programming languages and types
+3. Classification of programming languages